Tasks

 How do I work with my deputy tasks?

 To work with deputy tasks, you must be defined as a deputy by another user in their profile.
-You can then accept and edit deputy tasks.
+You can then claim and work on deputy tasks.

-As a user with at least the Reviewer user role, navigate to the Tasks menu item in the left menu bar.
-In the header of the tasks, you will the Deputy tasks as the middle tab.
+As a user with at least the Reviewer user role, go to the Tasks menu item in the left menu bar.
+In the header of the tasks, you will find the Deputy tasks tab in the middle.

 The tab "deputy tasks" is shown here.

-When you open the tab, you will see all the tasks for which you are assigned as a deputy.
-Deputy tasks that have already been claimed by another user will display their initials.
-This may occur if your user group has been assigned as a deputy.
-Hover your mouse over the initials to view the full user name.
+When you open this tab, you will see all tasks for which you are assigned as a deputy.
+Deputy tasks that have already been claimed by another user show that user’s initials.
+This can happen if your user group has been assigned as a deputy.
+Move the mouse over the initials to see the full user name.
 If a task has not yet been claimed, you can select the Claim task option.

 This screenshot shows the selection of the "Claim task" button at a deputy task.

-Then task will then show your initials and will appear in your task list in the left My tasks tab.
-There you can edit the task as if it were your own.
+The task will then show your initials and will appear in your task list in the My tasks tab on the left.
+There, you can work on the task like your own task.

 How do I work with my group tasks?